smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

 }
 ```

-Otherwise, both projects are pretty similar, and it won't cost you much to implement the same rule for both ktlint and detekt.
+Otherwise, both projects are pretty similar, and it won't take you much effort to implement the same rule for both ktlint and detekt.

 Let's implement our FunctionNameLength rule.